afauch/vr-calc/README.md

 # vr-calc

-Quick prototype of a collider-based calculator for VR.
+Quick prototype of a collider-based VR calculator for Unity.